raaha/git-cheat-sheet/quickstart-git.md

 git commit -m "message"s
 ```

-11. Pushing commits to a remote repository (branch)
+11. Pushing commits to a remote repository not created (branch)

 ```
-git push --set-upstream ....
+git push --set-upstream origin newbranch
 ```

 12. Return to the master branch